FDA Zantac Warning: Potential Cancer Risk

 Have you taken Zantac and been diagnosed with cancer?

-If you’ve taken prescription Zantac and been diagnosed with cancer, potential NDMA contamination may be responsible and you may be entitled to financial compensation.
+If you’ve taken brand-name Zantac and been diagnosed with cancer, potential NDMA contamination may be responsible and you may be entitled to financial compensation.

 - Bladder cancer